Return to top

 CAN KIDS EAT LACTATION COOKIES?

 Yes!
-All of the ingredients in these vegan lactation cookies are kid-friendly.
+All of the ingredients in these easy lactation cookies are kid-friendly.
 If your pediatrician is ok with your child eating brewer’s yeast, you can give them these cookies as-is.
-You can also just omit the brewer’s yeast altogether to make this a healthy cookie for your kids!
+You can also just omit the brewer’s yeast altogether to make these healthy oatmeal chocolate chip cookies for your kids!

 Print Recipe

-This healthy, vegan, and gluten-free lactation cookie recipe is perfect for nursing moms!
-These lactation cookies are low in sugar, easy to make, store well, and contain ingredients to help boost milk supply & production for breastfeeding.
+These healthy gluten free lactation cookies are perfect for nursing moms!
+These vegan cookies are low in sugar, easy to make, store well, and contain wholesome ingredients to help boost milk supply & production for breastfeeding.
 They also happen to be delicious!

 Prep Time10 minutes